 Banks - 'Wall Street' - serve a necessary role in providing the finance that keeps the wheels of the economy - 'Main Street' - turning.
 When banks fail so publicly and so badly, it is clearly necessary for the health of the nation's economy for government to step in - to act as lender of last resort (e.g., for the big US institutions other than Lehman who were in need, including the Big Three motor manufacturers, Ford, General Motors (GM) and Chrysler), and to impose minimum standards of proper procedures so as to avoid this happening again.
-This US initiative is the Troubled Asset Recovery Program (TARP).
+This is the Troubled Asset Recovery Program (TARP).

 In the US, the Federal Reserve (Fed) and SEC play this role.
 The Fed was chaired by Alan Greenspan (1926-) for five terms (1987-2006), under four presidents (Reagan, Bush Sr, Clinton, Bush Jr).
 He presided over the long asset-price bubble that burst in the Crash; in particular, over the sub-prime mortgage expansion (or explosion, perhaps).
 During his term of office, he was 'the world's favourite central banker'.
 His reputation has not survived the Crash and its aftermath well.
 He was succeeded by Ben Bernanke (1953-); two terms, 2006-14 (Bush Jr and Obama).
 Perhaps fortunately, Bernanke's doctoral thesis was on the USA's recovery from the Wall Street Crash and the Slump that followed it.
-Janet Yelen (1946-) took over in 2014.
-She has the delicate task of trying to judge when and how the Fed could move towards more historically normal interest rates.
+Janet Yellen (1946-) served one term (2014-18), under Obama and Trump.
+She had the delicate task of trying to judge when and how the Fed could move towards more historically normal interest rates.
+She was succeeded (2 Feb 2018) by Jerome Powell (1953-).